kalessil/phpinspectionsea/docs/getting-started.md

 To get maximum benefit from using the plugin, we should agree on following:
 * organizing code in classes/functions;
 * using curly brackets for control statements (if/else, loops and etc.);
 * using Composer would be great, as security checks can be applied to thrird party components;

+## Installation

+Regular installation process includes 2 steps:
+- Navigate to *File -> Settings -> Plugins* and click *Browse Repositories*.
+New window will popup will listing available plugins.
+- Type *Php Inspections (EA Extended)* into top search field and install it.
+Click *OK* buttons on both open windows.

+After installation IDE will suggest restarting, do so to get plugin loaded.

 ## Initial configuration